HoodedDeath/Subnautica-Options/README.md

 Fixing lag in a save will delete a certain file in the save: [SAVE FOLDER]\CellsCache\baked-batch-cells-14-18-15.bin.
 This file was found to cause severe lag after extended play time in the save, and deleting this file will clear up a lot of lag in a save.
 Backing up a save before using the fix button is recommended to prevent the loss of a save.

+Inventory/world editing may be added in the future, but that is an idea on the back-burner